By Arif Irfanullah, CFA

 Here are a few scenarios to illustrate what I’m talking about.

 Scenario 1: You are in an industry where the CFA Program is recognized and respected.
 You enjoyed studying the material but due to work or family commitments could not dedicate sufficient time… and ended up with a Band 9.
 If this describes your situation, then it clearly makes sense to continue.
-Just try to plan your studies a little better for the next attempt.
+Just try to plan your studies a little better for the next attempt, and re-take the exam as soon as you can.

 Scenario 3: You entered the CFA Program because of external pressure and did not really enjoy the subject material.
 Unless circumstances have changed, it probably does not make sense to continue.